DIKU-EDU/kudos/docs/kernel-overview.rst

 Floating point numbers
 ----------------------

-Yams does not support floating point numbers, so they cannot be used with Kudos' MIPS target either.
+Yams does not support floating point numbers, so they cannot be used with KUDOS' MIPS target either.
 If an attempt to execute a floating point instruction is made, a co-processor unusable exception will occur (since the floating point unit is co-processor 1 in the MIPS32 architecture.)